rmcanany/HousekeeperExternalPrograms/CompareFlatAndModelVolumes/Readme.md

 Setting the threshold requires some experimentation.
 That is because `NVD` depends on the neutral factor.
-On parts with a neutral facor other than 0.5, it also depends on the number of bends relative to the overall size of the part.
+On parts with a neutral factor other than 0.5, it also depends on the number of bends relative to the overall size of the part.
 In a part with no bends, `NVD` should be very close to 0.
 In a small part